-ABB will make an initial contribution of more than $1 million to the ICRC COVID-19 effort and thereafter ABB Group will match 1:1 all donations made by its employees around the world.
+ABB will make an initial contribution of CHF 1 million to the ICRC COVID-19 effort and thereafter ABB Group will match 1:1 all donations made by its employees around the world.
 The money will be used to provide infrastructure for healthcare centers, sanitation infrastructure, and crucial items such as soap and masks.

 “As a global company, we have a responsibility to help society get through this crisis.
 With this action, we will be supporting some of the world’s most vulnerable people in fragile communities,” said ABB CEO Björn Rosengren.
 “We would also like to thank those working non-stop on the front line to combat the spread of the pandemic.”

-ABB already has a long-standing and trusted relationship with the ICRC, which launched its emergency appeal at the end of March for $$237 million as part of the International Red Cross and Red Crescent Movement appeal of more than $800 million to assist the world's most vulnerable people.
+ABB already has a long-standing and trusted relationship with the ICRC, which launched its emergency appeal at the end of March for CHF 250 million as part of the International Red Cross and Red Crescent Movement appeal of CHF 800 million to assist the world's most vulnerable people.